danielhochman/danielhochman.github.io/content/blog/2013/20130615-selenium-talk.md

 Performance testing - Write a script to stand up a large number of remote webdrivers in the cloud and have the framework run the same test or a group of tests repeatedly against the application.

+Re-run failed tests - Tests fail because of environment wobble.
+It happens.
+It would be nice to re-run the tests that failed so that testing during build is more robust and less time consuming.

 #### Help!